 KC Tung explains why LSTM provides great flexibility to model the consumer touchpoint sequence problem in a way that allows just-in-time insights about an advertising campaign’s effectiveness across all touchpoints (channels).
 LSTM models can be implemented at scale to identify potential marketing leads based on known touchpoint sequences during the campaign, empowering advertisers to evaluate, adjust, or reallocate resources or investments in order to maximize campaign effectiveness.
 Along the way, KC offers demos of LSTM models implemented in Keras and TensorFlow.

-KC Tung is an AI architect in Microsoft.
-He also has experience as a cloud architect, machine learning (ML) engineer, data scientist with hands-on experience and success in development and serving of artificial intelligence (AI), deep learning, computer vision, and natural language processing (NLP) models in many enterprise use-case driven architectures, using open source machine learning libraries such as Tensorflow, Keras, PyTorch, and H2O.
+KC Tung is an AI architect at Microsoft.
+Previously, he has been a cloud architect, ML engineer, and data scientist with hands-on experience and success in the development and serving of AI, deep learning, computer vision, and natural language processing (NLP) models in many enterprise use case-driven architectures, using open source machine learning libraries such as TensorFlow, Keras, PyTorch, and H2O.
 His specialties are AI and ML in end-to-end model and data structure design, testing, and serving in the cloud or on-premises, and technical core, the design of experiments, hypothesis development, and reference architecture for AI and ML in cloud-centric implementation.
 KC holds a PhD in molecular biophysics from the University of Texas Southwestern Medical Center in Dallas, Texas.

 Comments on this page are now closed.

 ©2018, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com